C API Conventions

 point for returned borrowed pointers.

 Give owned handles and scoped resources explicit destroy or release functions.
-Status-returning functions reject null handles.
-Void release functions accept null as a no-op.

-happen inline or later.
+whether completion may happen inline or later.

 Cross-thread dispatch belongs in public functions designed as enqueueing commands.
 Document that behavior on the function.
 Higher-level adapters build threaded models above the C API.